MattCheely/elm-port-examples/README.md

 a specific problem.
 Some things to consider before submitting:

  - We want to show specific cases of direct interaction with JS APIs
+ - Priorities for what to work on should look something like:
+     1. Browser APIs not currently available in Elm
+     2. Bindings to libraries/tools that wouldn't make sense to port to Elm (e.g. React, Ember, Angular)
+     3. Bindings to other JS libraries.
+It would be better to spend time working on a replacement in Elm.
  - Avoid using a port helper library for your solution.
 We want developers to be able to see all of the code involved.
  - Try to create the minimal app that exercises the use case.
 The focus should be on the design of the port and port-adjacent code, not amazing app features.
  - Include an explanation of the reasons for the specific approach you've taken, preferably in comments within the code.